dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 To communicate which hashes we have just have to communicate two things: which uncles we have and whether or not we have any parent node that can verify the tree.

-Looking at the above tree that means if we want to fetch block `0` we need to communicate whether of not we already have the uncles `(2, 5)` and the parent `3`.
+Looking at the above tree that means if we want to fetch block `0` we need to communicate whether or not we already have the uncles `(2, 5)` and the parent `3`.
 This information can be compressed into very small bit vector using the following scheme.

 Let the trailing bit denote whether or not the leading bit is a parent and not a uncle.
-Let the previous trailing bits denote wheather or not we have the next uncle.
+Let the previous trailing bits denote whether or not we have the next uncle.

 For example for block `0` the following bit vector `1011` is decoded the following way